phdsystems/adentic-boot/doc/3-design/service-discovery-system.md

 **Solutions**:
 1. Verify `@Provider` annotation has correct `priority` value
-2. Check if higher priority provider fails health check
+2. Check if higher priority service fails health check
-3. Use `Providers.getAll()` to inspect all providers and their order
+3. Use `Services.getAll()` to inspect all services and their order
 4. Look for provider instantiation errors in logs (failed providers are skipped)

 ### Field Not Injected